You Can Now Start A Group Chat Directly From Your Instagram Story

 Here's how it works: When posting a Story, click on the Sticker button on the top right corner, where you will now find a Chat sticker button.
 Then just name the chat, post to your Story, and let the chat requests pour in.

-In my case, I will definitely be using this new IG feature while I'm watching next week's episode of The Bachelorette (I truly cannot wait...but I digress) and will likely name my chat "Hannah Beast."
+In my case, I will definitely be using this new IG feature while I'm watching the Wimbledon final.
 You can then choose to accept or reject the requests you receive from your followers — as the OP, you have control of the chat.

 Advertisement